aarvapalli01/Skills-Lab---CMPINF-0010/README.md

 ## Why We Chose Our Code of Conduct
 We decided to use the Contributor Covenant for out code of conduct because we feel it gives a thorough explanation of how people should be treated and interact in a collaborative environment.
 It also makes it clear that if these rules are not followed, people can be punished and not allowed to interact with the project anymore.

+## Why we Chose Our License
+We gave the user a lot of freedom when using our program with our license.
+It allows the user to use our program without any repercussions, but it also absolves us of any liability if the program was used inappropriately.